U.S. Route 290: Route description

-US 290 begins from I-10 roughly 12 mi southeast of the small town of Segovia.
+US 290 begins from I-10 roughly 12 mi southeast of Segovia.
 It begins to travel due east through rural farmlands in the Texas Hill Country before reaching Harper, where it is the main west–east road in the town.
-Afterwards, US 290 begins making slight curves as it crosses through several creeks and tributaries amidst additional farmland, where it eventually joins US 87 and runs as Main Street through Fredericksburg.
+Afterwards, US 290 begins making slight curves as it crosses several creeks and tributaries until it joins US 87 and runs as Main Street through Fredericksburg.
 The two highways travel together for eleven blocks in downtown Fredericksburg before US 87 splits south of US 290 at an intersection directly south of the National Museum of the Pacific War.
 Traveling due south, US 290 returns to an eastward path after crossing the Pedernales River, where it serves as a major artery for Fredericksburg's agricultural district, including Wildseed Farms.
 The highway then runs parallel to the Pedernales River, and after passing Stonewall, serves the south side of LBJ Ranch.
 As the Pedernales River arcs further north, US 290 continues east through several wineries before approaching Johnson City and bordering the north side of the LBJ Johnson City Unit.
 US 290 runs along Main Street throughout downtown Johnson City as it joins US 281 and heads south.

 After traveling through additional hilly terrain, US 290 splits east from US 281 and twists through slopes in the Edwards Plateau, where an intersection with RM 3232 in the unincorporated community of Henly provides access to Pedernales Falls State Park.
 US 290 then curves south to serve downtown Dripping Springs, and then serves various residential areas as it crosses into southwest Austin.
 The highway then begins a concurrency with SH 71 at a series of traffic lights and travels through Austin's Oak Hill district before becoming a five-to-six-lane freeway.
 In the community of Sunset Valley, US 290 has interchanges with Loop 1 (MoPac Expressway) and Loop 360 (Capital of Texas Highway) providing access to the Barton Creek Greenbelt, and is then designated as Ben White Boulevard while it travels through south-central Austin, crossing the UPRR Austin Subdivision railroad in the process.
 Shortly afterward, US 290 splits north from SH 71 in a stack interchange to run concurrent with I-35.